RabbyDevs/buff-parser-rs/README.md

-# Buff Parser for Wuthering Waves
+# Buff Parser for WW

-A utility for parsing buff data from Wuthering Waves game files and automatically translating matched entries into your preferred language.
+A utility for parsing buff data from WW game files and automatically translating matched entries into your preferred language.

 ---

 ## ✨ Features

 - Supports `.txt` and `.json` input files.
 - Filters entries based on matching ID prefixes.
+[Characters ids](https://github.com/yuhkix/wuwa-ids/blob/main/characters.md)
 - Automatically translates descriptions into a target language.
 - Outputs results to a neatly formatted `.md` file.